vania020/wro2025-robotek/README.md

     <td align="center"><img src="https://github.com/user-attachments/assets/5299a922-0fb3-43a8-9a32-9bdbc77225d7" width="300" height="200"/>
     </td>
     <td>
-      We replaced the power bank with a smaller one, adjusted component placement into a two-level car system, and installed new wheels.
+      <br> We replaced the power bank with a smaller one, adjusted component placement into a two-level car system, and installed new wheels.
 Lithium batteries were replaced with higher-current ones, and the infrared sensors were moved to the front, so the vehicle could make more precise turns.<br><br>
       <a href="v-photos/vehicle-versions/README.md#version-3">➡️ See more photos 🚗</a><br><br>
     </td>
   </tr>